Accern/docs/source/includes/data_analytics/_saturation.md

 ##Saturation (story_saturation)

-The online exposure of the story i.e. have a lot of people seen this story/information already?
+**What is it?** The online exposure of the story i.e. have a lot of people seen this story/information already?
-This is one of the useful metrics possible thanks to *story classification*.
+This is one of the useful metrics possible thanks to [story classification](#story-classification).
-Based on web traffic information (provided by Alexa Rank) of related articles and previous historical data, we predict the exposure of the story into different levels  - low, mid, & high.
 **Note:** Twitter tweets takes into account the number of followers, retweets, and other metrics that twitter user has.

 **Quick Definition:** gauge the current potential exposure of a story

-###How is it calculated? **Anshul**
+**How is it created?** Based on web traffic information (provided by Alexa Rank) of related articles and previous historical data, we predict the exposure of the story into different levels  - low, mid, & high.

 3-Step Process for Computing Saturation

 - Step 1: accumulate web traffic per story